Terms and Definitions

 Definitions and terms of custom industrial forging for finished metal component parts, for original equipment manufacturers (OEM)

-Industrial forging creates parts that are stronger than either casting or machining them.
-The metal, having been pounded into a shape, creates a grain flow that follows that shape resulting in a stronger part.
+Industrial forging creates parts that are stronger than either casting or machining.
+The metal, having been hammered or pressed into a shape, creates a grain flow while dispersing inclusions and closing voids from prior processing steps.
+Deformation energy can drive dynamic recrystallization, often achieved in subsequent heat treatment that follows forging, resulting in a stronger, tougher part.

 Cold Forging -- room temperature forging